LukeAnger1/MASLAB-clowns/README.md

 RULES:
 1. Branch off of main, do not push to main or do your own PR.
 If u have questions about this ask the asshole on the team

+HOW TO RUN:
+See STARTUP_NOTES for information on how to start the ros nodes